janyk/hardware-store/README.md

 - write tests

-- implement a global error handler
+- implement a global error handler or a fragment

+- lazy loaded routes with loadable

 - import a style library so it looks alot better